About Ballet Hawaii

 Toward its mission of presenting, promoting and teaching dance in Hawaii, Ballet Hawaii:

-- Large scale productions are mounted at least twice a year using both students and invited guest artists.
+- Mounts large scale productions twice a year using both students and invited guest artists.
 Whenever possible, symphony musicians are hired to provide the musical accompaniment.
-Recent productions include Coppelia, Giselle, Cinderella, Sleeping Beauty, Peter Pan, Romeo and Juliet, Alice (in Wonderland) and an annual Nutcracker.
+Recent productions include Coppelia, Giselle, Cinderella, Sleeping Beauty, Peter Pan, Romeo and Juliet, Alice (in Wonderland) and an annual Hawaiian themed Nutcracker.

 - Presents highly acclaimed dance companies that have included

-Baryshnikov & Co., Stars of American Ballet Theatre, Mark Morris Dance Group, Pilobolus, Paul Taylor Dance Theatre, Ballet Stars from San Francisco, Alonzo King’s LINES BALLET, Rasta Thomas’ Bad Boys of Dance, Martha Graham Dance Company and Les Ballets Trockadero de Monte Carlo.
+Baryshnikov & Co., Complexions Contemporary Ballet, Stars of American Ballet Theatre, Mark Morris Dance Group, Pilobolus, Paul Taylor Dance Theatre, Ballet Stars from San Francisco, Alonzo King’s LINES BALLET, Okareka Dance Company of New Zealand, Rasta Thomas’ Bad Boys of Dance, Martha Graham Dance Company and Les Ballets Trockadero de Monte Carlo.